solita/ade-notify-api-reference-adf/README.md

 # Prerequisites
 - Follow [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/) to create and configure an Azure Data Factory or use an existing one.
-- Configure a [self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory) that is hosted on a server with a static public IP address (or address range).
-Provide the IP addresses to the Agile Data Engine support team.
+- Configure a [self-hosted integration runtime](https://docs.microsoft.com/en-us/azure/data-factory/create-self-hosted-integration-runtime?tabs=data-factory) that is hosted on a server with a static public outbound IP address (or address range).
+Provide the IP addresses to the Agile Data Engine support team so they can be allowed.
+Notify API blocks requests from unknown addresses.
-- Configure a Key Vault as [linked service](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) to the Data Factory if one is not already configured.
+- Configure a Key Vault as a [linked service](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) to the Data Factory if one is not already configured.
 Add a secret with name **notify-api-key-secret** into the Key Vault.
 Set the value as the Notify API key secret you have received from Agile Data Engine support.

 # Deployment
 1. Open Azure Data Factory Studio.